KeirSimmons/mountain-car-tiled/README.md

 # mountaincar

+## NOTE: This was the very first Python code I had ever written, hence the poor styling and code review.
+Once I have some time I will improve the code.
+For better examples of my coding in Python please request access to my currently private NLP/vision based repos.

-AIST ML Team
+During my time on AIST's ML Team

 Provided code based on an RL presentation I gave at AIST on RL.
-The provided code is a fully working formulation of a true online TD(lambda) method using coarse coding as a function approximator to the OpenAI MountainCar environment (i.e. no ANNs).
+The provided code is a fully working formulation of a true online TD(lambda) method using coarse coding as a function approximator to the OpenAI MountainCar environment (i.e. no NNs).

 You'll need to install the following modules: